 Are you tired of sleeping alone?
 Do your loved ones rely on closed doors and earplugs to help them rest peacefully through the night?
 If you are losing sleep because of your snoring, or if you are keeping your loved ones up at night with choking and gasping sounds, you may have sleep apnea.

 Take the survey below to find out if you show symptoms of Obstructive Sleep Apnea Syndrome (OSA)

 What Is Sleep Apnea?

 Sleep apnea is a potentially debilitating condition characterized by shallow or infrequent breathing during sleep.
 Sleep apnea occurs when the muscles supporting the soft palate relax, allowing the airway to narrow and close as you breathe in.
 It causes sufferers to snore loudly, choke, and gasp during sleep, leaving them (and those closest to them) feeling exhausted during the day.
 Conditions that have been linked to sleep apnea include high blood pressure, cardiovascular disease, and impaired concentration.
-Though it has the potential to be debilitating, at AV Sierra Dental Center, Palmdale dentist Dr. Jason Oh has effective treatments that will put an end to your lonely nights and weary days.
+Though it has the potential to be debilitating, at AV Sierra Dental Center, sleep apnea dentist Dr. Oh has effective treatments that will put an end to your lonely nights and weary days.

 Sleep Apnea Symptoms

 Along with complaints from those closest to you, the following are sleep apnea symptoms to be aware of: